 About Our Campus

-The Lancaster University campus occupies a beautiful 360 acre parkland site at Bailrigg, just three miles from Lancaster City Centre.
-Built between 1965 and 1970, the campus was developed on a greenfield site after originally utilising buildings in the city and housing many students in Morecambe.
+The Lancaster University campus occupies a beautiful 560-acre parkland site at Bailrigg, just three miles from Lancaster City Centre.

 Campus facilities include:

-Banks & Shops: The campus is home to two banks, a post office, supermarkets and general stores, a bakers, a hairdresser, a travel agent, a charity shop – and even an ice cream parlour!
+Banks & Shops: The campus is home to two banks, a post office, supermarkets and general stores, a bakery, hairdresser, charity shop – and even an ice cream parlour!

 Food & Drink: There are dozens of places to eat and drink across the campus, with cafes, restaurants and nine college bars - each one reminiscent of its college’s individual character.